twoojoo/alogrithms-course/README.md

 [course](https://frontendmasters.com/courses/algorithms)

-These data structures are only for educational purpose.
+These data structures and algorithms are for educational purpose only.

 Rules: